 The licence must be granted unless there is a valid reason not to do so and, once approved, the licence is valid for three years, when a renewal request can be submitted.
 Licence holders are subject to inspection and will need to meet mandatory reporting requirements.
 Any labour hire business that operates without a licence will be subject to fines.

 If you are hiring resources through a labour hire organisation, once the Bill is passed you will only be able to use those providers who hold a valid licence.
 It will be unlawful for a host employer to engage a non-licenced labour hire agency and the Licensing Authority will have the power to issue fines to hosts who do so.

 The Labour Hire Licensing Bill was passed by the first house in February 2018, and on the same day received its first and second readings in the second house.
 It is widely expected to be passed by the second house and become part of Victorian legislation in 2018.

 For workers, hosts and labour providers alike, the Labour Hire Licensing Bill brings widespread changes (and possibly some unintended consequences) in the way that resources are purchased.
 Government departments and private sector organisations alike will need to be aware of these changes and understand the impact for their organisation.

-Read more and become familiar with the Bill and, above all, have the conversation, sooner rather than later, with your host or provider to ensure that you’re both ready for the changes ahead.
+Find out more from the Labour Hire Authority and, above all, have the conversation, sooner rather than later, with your host or provider to ensure that you’re both ready for the changes ahead.